Robert Macy, Ph.D. – Executive Director

 Jen Mueller, MA, BC-DMT – Assistant Director/Director of Clinical Internships

-During her five years with the Boston Children’s Foundation, Jen has worked with young children in Boston and its surrounding communities as well as training other professionals in Rainbowdance.
+During her six years with the Boston Children’s Foundation, Jen has worked with young children in Boston and its surrounding communities as well as training other professionals in Rainbowdance.
 As the Director of Clinical Internships, she oversees the implementation of Rainbowdance at schools, daycares, and community centers, connecting with children in addition to providing support to teachers, parents, student aides, and BCF’s interns.
 She also assists with trainings in BCF’s trauma-focused intervention CBI.
 As a student at Lesley University, where she received her Masters Degree in 2013, Jen worked with children as well as elders with dementia.
 She is a member of the Guardians of Isadora dance troop.

 Rachel Assaf, MA, R-DMT – Assistant Director of Program Development